Street Collections

-Street collections are authorised and regulated by local authorities.
-Application may be made for the grant of a permit under Section 5 of the Police, Factories, etc. (Miscellaneous Provisions) Act 1916.
+Street collections are regulated by local authorities.
+An application may be made for the grant of a permit under Section 5 of the Police, Factories, etc. (Miscellaneous Provisions) Act 1916.
 Procedures for such collections are provided for by regulations.

 Collections proposed to take place within the borough of Oadby and Wigston

-Applications for the grant of a permit must be made to the Council's licensing section at least 28 days before the first date required for a collection to take place.
+Applications for the grant of a permit must be made to the Council's licensing section at least one month before the first date required for a collection to take place.

 Application form